 This rhetoric of fear begins to sound oddly familiar; thus, we were not surprised to learn through an article (May 8, 2012) by Suzanne Goldenberg, the U.S. environmental correspondent for The Guardian, and through an interview with her on Democracy Now (democracynow.org, Feb 19), of a network of ultra-conservative groups who have been "ramping up an offensive on multiple fronts to turn the American Public against wind farms and Barack Obama's energy agenda."
-These groups were summoned together over a year ago by John Droz, Jr., a long-time opponent of wind energy and a senior fellow at the American Tradition Institute, notorious for lawsuits against climate scientists, including James Hansen, and for having been denounced by the
+These groups were summoned together over a year ago by John Droz, Jr.

 Seeing an opportunity to create a groundswell movement against wind (or, as it says, the "appearance" of one), this confederation has been working at the state and local level to cause, in its own rather awkward wording, "subversion in message of (the wind) industry so that it effectively becomes so bad no one wants to admit they are for it."
 In a coordinated nationwide campaign, "wind warriors" (its wording) have been dispatched to fight the wind industry anywhere, anytime.
 "Wind warriors" in their PR rely on supposedly "scientific" reports generated by ultra-conservative think tanks with close ties to the oil and gas industry and the Koch family.
 Another aspect of the confederation's 20-point strategy is to promote an anti-wind curriculum in public schools and colleges, including discouraging students from entering wind energy projects in science fairs.
 The confederation's complete proposal is available online at National Campaign PR Proposal.